How to understand that a cough is dry. Dry and wet cough: differences

 How to identify a wet cough?

-The main difference between a wet cough is "productivity".
-This is how doctors characterize it, because it brings relief, removes excess mucus.
+The main difference between a wet cough is “productivity”.
+This is exactly how doctors characterize it, because it brings relief and removes excess mucus.

-The patient really feels the result and experiences all of the following symptoms:
+The patient actually feels the result and experiences all of the following symptoms:

-1. There is no pain (it is not there during the cough, and after it).
+1. There is no pain (it is not present both during coughing and after it).

-2. Cough pushes mucus into the mouth.
-Sometimes it can be very much.
+2. Coughing pushes mucus into the mouth.
+Sometimes there can be a lot of it.

 3. The patient usually decides to cough when he feels the accumulated mucus.

-4. Even without a stethoscope, wheezing can be heard.
+4. Even without a stethoscope you can hear wheezing.

-5. The temperature appears due to the accumulated mucus.
+5. A fever appears due to accumulated mucus.

-It is enough to feel both types of cough at least once to learn to distinguish between them.
-Most often, a wet cough appears already during the treatment of infectious diseases.
+It is enough to experience both types of cough at least once to learn to distinguish between them.
+Most often, a wet cough appears during the treatment of infectious diseases.

 Causes

-Here, as with a dry cough, there are many options.
+Here, as with dry cough, there are many options.
 The simplest of them is a sign of recovery.
-The drugs have removed the irritation, overcame the infection, so now the body has to remove excess mucus.
+The medications relieved the irritation and fought off the infection, so now the body only has to remove the excess mucus.

 But there are other reasons for the appearance of a wet cough:

 1. .
-Copious amount of mucus passes from the nose to the back of the throat.
-The throat is irritated, a wet cough appears.
+Copious amounts of mucus move from the nose to the back of the throat.
+The throat becomes irritated and a wet cough appears.
 In this case, the throat is absolutely healthy.
-But you can not delay the treatment of the nose, because the infection can go further at any time.
+But you can’t delay treating your nose, because the infection can go further at any time.

 3. .
 This is a complication that usually begins with bronchitis.
 The sputum will be the color of rust.
 It is urgent to call an ambulance.

 4. Lung abscess.
-Discharges of a purulent nature.
+Purulent discharge.
 It is urgent to call an ambulance.

-Pneumonia is of particular concern.
-1-2 days are enough for a common cold or bronchitis to become a complication.
+Pneumonia is especially dangerous.
+1-2 days are enough for a common cold or bronchitis to develop into complications.

 How to cure?

-The essence of the treatment is to make the sputum more liquid for successful excretion.
-If everything is left as it is, then it will sink down and lead to pneumonia.
+The essence of treatment is to make the sputum more liquid for successful removal.
+If everything is left as is, it will go down and lead to pneumonia.

 The best drugs are Prospan and.

-They very quickly dilute sputum and remove it from the body.
-Gerbion and Prospan can be taken by children, as they work in a gentle mode.
-The effect is already after the first dose.
+They very quickly liquefy mucus and remove it from the body.
+Gerbion and Prospan can be taken by children, as they work in a gentle manner.
+There is an effect already after the first dose.

-We must not forget about inhalation.
+We must not forget about inhalations.
 If there is a child in the house, then you need to take care of your own.
-In most cases, he will be able to eliminate any cold in a couple of days.
+In most cases, it will be able to eliminate any cold in a couple of days.

 Dry and wet cough in children

-Children's cough is a separate issue, since even with modern medicine, many babies die because of such a simple symptom.
+Children's cough is a separate issue, since even with modern medicine, many babies die due to such a simple symptom.

-Parents begin to treat children at their own discretion and cannot determine the complication in time.
+Parents begin to treat their children at their own discretion and cannot identify the complication in time.

-Advice: if the child begins to cough or if coughing attacks disturb him during sleep, you need to urgently call an ambulance or go to the hospital.
-The doctor must listen to the baby.
+Advice: If the child starts coughing or if coughing attacks disturb him during sleep, you should urgently call an ambulance or go to the hospital.
+The doctor should listen to the baby.
 One day is enough for complications to develop.

-Determining the type of cough is simple: you need to put your ear to the chest and ask the baby to breathe deeply through the mouth.
-With a dry cough, nothing is heard, but with a wet one there will be wheezing, gurgling.
+Determining the type of cough is easy: You need to put your ear to your chest and ask your baby to breathe deeply through his mouth.
+With a dry cough you won’t hear anything, but with a wet cough there will be wheezing and gurgling.

-When coughing, try to follow the following pattern:
+When coughing occurs, try to follow the following pattern:

-1. Set a date for a visit to the doctor.
-If the symptom appeared today, then tomorrow you need to go to the pediatrician.
+1. Set a date for your doctor's visit.
+If a symptom appears today, then tomorrow you need to go to the pediatrician.

 2. For a dry cough, give your baby warm tea with honey or raspberries.
-There will be no extra tablet of Loratadine.
+A Loratadine tablet will not be superfluous.
 This is one that can be taken by children.

 3. For a wet cough, use Gerbion, Prospan or Ambraxol.
-The latter option is very efficient and economical.
-The syrup will cause the body to cough up mucus so it doesn't accumulate.
+The last option is very effective and economical.
+The syrup will force the body to cough up mucus to prevent it from accumulating.

-4. Use an inhaler.
+4. Use your inhaler.
 Once a day is enough.

 Conclusion

-Remember that you need to be attentive to the cough, quickly determine its type (dry or wet) and consult a doctor in a timely manner.
-Here you can not let everything take its course.
-After all, a simple cough can cause serious consequences and complications.
+Remember that you need to pay attention to your cough, quickly determine its type (dry or wet) and consult a doctor in a timely manner.
+You can't leave things to chance here.
+After all, a common cough can cause serious consequences and complications.

-This is especially true for parents.
-You must watch your children and leave everything for the sake of a visit to the doctor.
+This question especially concerns parents.
+You must watch your children and leave everything to go to the doctor.

-As practice shows, if you seek professional help at the first symptoms, you can come to a complete recovery in 3 days.
+As practice shows, if you seek professional help at the first symptoms, you can achieve a complete recovery in 3 days.

 In addition to this topic, we suggest reading.

-Almost every person for various reasons faced with a cough.
-The nature of its occurrence underlies the drug regimen, so it is important to know and be able to differentiate an unproductive cough from a wet one.
+Almost every person has experienced a cough for various reasons.
+The nature of its occurrence is the basis of the drug regimen, so it is important to know and be able to differentiate a non-productive cough from a wet one.

 In addition, reflex acts under the influence of existing factors can change the nature of the dynamics, which requires adjustment of the treatment regimen.
-Each type has its own specifics, by which it is possible to determine a dry or wet cough.
+Each type has its own specifics, by which a dry or wet cough can be determined.

-When the sensitive receptors of the respiratory tract are irritated, a reflex reaction occurs, accompanied by jerky exhalations with a sharp contraction of the diaphragm.
+When sensitive receptors in the respiratory tract are irritated, a reflex reaction occurs, accompanied by jerky exhalations with a sharp contraction of the diaphragm.
 This protective-adaptive response is called a cough.
-Its main purpose is cleansing the respiratory tract from foreign filling, accumulated sputum.
+Its main purpose is cleansing the respiratory tract from foreign matter and accumulated sputum.

 With the help of coughing, the body gets rid of irritating elements: fine dust, pathogenic strains, foreign objects, mucus residues

-Depending on the causes that provoked attacks, cough is classified to physiological and pathological.
-In the first variant, an unconditional protection mechanism for unfavorable conditions is activated.
+Depending on the reasons that provoked the attacks, cough is classified into physiological and pathological.
+In the first option, an unconditional protection mechanism for unfavorable conditions is activated.

-This is a normal, and even necessary, phenomenon for cleansing the tracheobronchial tree from foreign substances.
+This is normal, and even necessary, to cleanse the tracheobronchial tree of foreign substances.
 The reflex process is periodic and short-term, stops as soon as the pathogen is eliminated.

-When the patient's condition worsens fever, runny nose, sore throat, it's a pathological cough.
-There are a wide range of prerequisites for its development associated with dysfunction of the respiratory, digestive, cardiovascular systems, psychological factors, and unfavorable microclimate.
+When the patient's condition worsens fever, runny nose, sore throat, then we are talking about a pathological cough.
+There is a wide range of prerequisites for its development associated with dysfunction of the respiratory, digestive, cardiovascular systems, psychological factors, and unfavorable microclimate.
 An unpleasant symptom requires medical attention and conservative treatment.

-The cough reflex is differentiated according to the duration of the flow into several types:
+The cough reflex is differentiated by duration of flow into several types:

 • spicy– lasts no more than 15 days;